JoshuaSmeda/mimecast_log_collector/README.md

 4. Run the script.
 <br>

-On Linux, you can create a sysv init script to run this as a "service" - so it's easily to manage.
+On Linux, you can create a sysv init script to run this as a "service" - so it's easier to manage.